-The joint venture of Arge Östu-Stettin and HOCHTIEF Construction was awarded a contract worth €5.9m ($7.40m) for the railway infrastructure.
+The joint venture of Arge Östu-Stettin and HOCHTIEF Construction was awarded a €5.9m ($7.40m) contract for the railway infrastructure.
 The scope of the contract includes construction of truncated east station, provisional east railway yard with a storage capacity of 3,320m and a bypass track.

 Liebherr Group was awarded the contract to provide nine Liebherr 280 EC-H 12 Litronic tower cranes for the construction of the station building.